Bruce-zzhu/Ray-Tracer/README.md

 “Everyone should write a ray tracer at least once” - Matt Booty, Head of Xbox Game Studios @ Microsoft

+This is the project for subject COMP30026 in semester 2 2022.

 ## Completed stages